LabunskyA/labunsky.info/papers/stego_compression/introduction into the compression using steganography.md

-# On data compression using steganography
+# Introduction into the data compression using steganography
 This brief paper introduces a new class of compression techniques.

 ## The amount of information